jmcd/ios-additions/README.md

 Where `POD-NAME` is one of

 * JMDActions - actions with controllers for alert-views and action-sheets
-* JMDAutoLayout - autho-layout and constraint helpers
+* JMDAutoLayout - auto-layout and constraint helpers
 * JMDCoreData - core-data setup and helper, with a fetched result controller delegate abstraction
 * JMDFoundation - a few small fountation helpers, inc. a class that combines NSDate and NSCalendar for ease
 * JMDImage - UIImage category helper